This weekend only, get a Marketplace zip–up hoodie when you donate $8/month. Don’t wait — this offer ends at midnight Sunday!

 “From Costco’s perspective, having high end items helps differentiate the store from really low price stores like Walmart,” explained Chernev.
 “Walmart would not carry expensive luxury items on a regular basis because Walmart has to worry about the price image of Walmart, which is always the lowest price.”

 However, the two have a very different business model and customer base.
 Walmart offers a variety of items in different categories and uses a promise of low prices to bring in customers.
 For years, its slogan was “always low prices” until it was replaced by “save money, live better” back in 2007.
 Walmart also owns Sam’s Club, which more closely resembles Costco than a regular Walmart store.
-However, earlier this year Walmart announced that it would close 63 of its Sam’s Club locations — about 10 percent of its stores.
+However, in 2018 Walmart announced that it would close 63 of its Sam’s Club locations — about 10 percent of its stores.

 While Walmart is focused on getting the lowest price and having a variety of items, Costco provides just one item in each category — one brand of cough syrup, one brand of detergent, one brand of orange juice.
 This strategy gives it an upper hand when it comes to picking items for its store.